roblevay/T2765/Lab4 Storage.md

 ## Step 1 – Create a Database

-**Check for the existence of the database CRM on the A instance.
+**Check for the existence of the database CRM on the default instance.
 If it exists, drop the database**

 ### Instructions